A category of noncrossing partitions: Introduction

 \begin{thm}[Gromov] A simply connected cubical space is $CAT(0)$ if and only if the link of every vertex is a flag complex. \end{thm}

 Since $CAT(0)$ spaces are contractible, we obtain the following conclusion.

-\begin{cor} If a connected cubical space has the property that the link of every vertex is a flag complex then it is a $K(\pi,1)$. \end{cor}
+\begin{cor} If a connected locally cubical space has the property that the link of every vertex is a flag complex then it is a $K(\pi,1)$. \end{cor}

-A flag complex is a simplicial complex with the property that every set of $n+1$ vertices which are pairwise connected by edges spans an $n$-simplex.
-It is clear that the link of every vertex of a cubical complex is a simplicial complex.
+A \emph{cubical space} is space which is a union of cubes $I^n$ for $I=[0,1]$ so that the intersection of any two cubes is a common face.
+A space is \emph{locally cubical} if its universal covering space is cubical.
+A \emph{flag complex} is a simplicial complex with the property that every set of $n+1$ vertices which are pairwise connected by edges spans an $n$-simplex. {For example, any finite set of vertices with no edges is a flag complex.
+This implies that any graph is locally $CAT(0)$.} It is clear that the link of every vertex of a locally cubical complex is a simplicial complex.
 But it is not always a flag complex.

 Noncrossing partitions were introduced by Kreweras \cite{Kreweras} and later generalized in \cite{BW}, \cite{Bessis}.
 The relationship to representation theory originates in \cite{Ingalls-Thomas}.
 In \cite{HK} generalized noncrossing partitions become objects of a category.
 In this paper we used the classical noncrossing partitions of a single ordered set.
 This is a simplification of a special case of a construction from \cite{IT13}.
-It is self-contained except for the last section.
+It is self-contained except for the last section. {Readers should also see Chapoton and Nadeau's short combinatorial reinterpretation of our category and several enumeration results with mysterious symmetries which we don't know how to explain \cite{CN}.}

 The contents of this paper are as follows.
 In Section 1 we define noncrossing partitions on a finite totally ordered set $V$ with $n$ elements.
 These are the objects of the category $\cN\cP(n)$.
 We call two parts of a partition \emph{adjacent} if merging those parts produces another noncrossing partition.
 We consider trees having parts of a partition as vertices and edges connecting certain adjacent parts.